DB-S3/Documentation/Research/XSS.md

 ## Foreword

-The reason why I researched this topic is to secure my front-end better due to my app being a content management system which includes a load of user data that can make it very unsafe.
+The reason why I researched this topic is to secure my application better due to my app being a content management system which includes a load of user data which can make it very unsafe.
 This research was done using the DOT framework with the following strategies:
 **Literature study**.